 Threshold (2025) - Tumbleweed

 Working in collaboration with the sound artist Daniel Bleikolm, Micaël Florentz and Angela Rabaglio research areas including voices, loops, sound produced by the body, acoustic illusions and psycho-acoustic effects.
-The piece is about using the gap that separates us to push out of the stupor and encourages us to take the leap.
-Thus Tumbleweed creates “a work extending into the void, which highlights the essential role of the environment in the birth of any form of relationship”.
-(M.B.)
+The two performers take turns and support one another, without ever falling into step.
+Interwoven within two distinct musical scores, they are linked to one another through resonance.
+Threshold is a piece suspended in the void, which highlights the essential role of the environment in the emergence of any form of relationship.

 Website : www.cietumbleweed.com